seanbradley/tf/README.md

 ## CONFIRMING VERSIONS AND INSTALLATIONS

-The following bullets suggest HOW to check versioning or to confirm installation of the respective resources and/or dependencies as you proceed.
+The following bullets suggest HOW to check versioning or to confirm installation of the respective resources, libraries, or dependencies as you proceed.
 These items will become more salient as you install each.

 * For Windows version: